Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

 Figure~\ref{fig:bxl_poly} shows the road network of Brussels city and the polygons delimiting the neighborhoods, obtained from the shapefile of CIRB.
 Each neighborhood is colored randomly.
 We used the \verb+netedit+ tool to visualize the road network and the neighborhood.

-SUMO provides the tool \verb+edgesInDistricts+\footnote{\href {https://sumo.dlr.de/docs/Tools/District.html}{https://sumo.dlr.de/docs/Tools/District.html}} to convert polygons delimiting the neighborhoods in TAZs.
-This tool reads the polygons from an input file an writes the TAZs to output, including all edges that are located inside the polygons.
-The following command shows how to use the tool \verb+edgesInDistricts+:
+SUMO provides the tool \verb+edgesInDistricts+\footnote{\href {https://sumo.dlr.de/docs/Tools/District.html}{https://sumo.dlr.de/docs/Tools/District.html}} to convert polygons delimiting the neighborhoods to TAZs.
+This tool reads the polygons from an input polygon files (created using \texttt{polyconvert}) and output an XML containing the TAZs definition.
+Each TAZ includes all the edges inside the polygon.
+The tool \verb+edgesInDistricts+ can be used as follow:

 The output file containing the TAZs has the following format: